bryanyang0528/auto_crawler_ptt_beauty_image/README.md

 * Comments below articles will be updated.

-* Image url will be saved in the database.
+* Images url will be saved in the database.

 * Database is a Postgresql on GCP.